hsocarras/nodbus-plus/docs/protocol/modbus_master_serial.rst

 * **ascii** <boolean>: A flag indicating if the response is in ascii mode.

 This method is used to managed server response.
-Call the :ref:`Method: modbusSerialClient.clearReqTimer()` to avoid emit 'req_timeout' event and emit the 'transaction' event.
+Call the :ref:`Method: modbusSerialClient.clearReqTimer()` to avoid emit 'req-timeout' event and emit the 'transaction' event.

 Method: modbusSerialClient.getWordFromBuffer(targetBuffer, [offset])